ludodrapo/todolist_app/README.md

 ```
 % composer prepare
 ```
-To create database, update schema and load fixtures.
+To execute the script that creates database, updates schema and load sfixtures.